Report List View and Settings

 Create or Edit Reports

 Click Create Report to build a new report.
 To edit an existing report, click the report name of your choice from the reports list, and you will be navigated to the editing screen.
-For more information on how to create and edit reports, refer to the How to Build Basic Reports article in the Additional Resources section at the end of this article.
+For more information on how to create and edit reports, refer to the How to Build Basic Reports article in the Additional Resources section in this article.